 Kent on screen

 While it may not have been a time for new releases or the typical big screen award shows recently, this has given us a chance to relive some of our old favourites and some new TV shows, with a number being shot in none other than Kent.
-A magnet for film crews, and the county's gorgeous castles, villages, sea and sky have had starring roles in numerous box office hits.
+A magnet for film crews for years, our county's gorgeous castles, villages, sea and sky have had starring roles in numerous box office hits.
 So in recognition of our lovely county's star quality, we've pulled together a list of our favourite filming locations in the Garden of England so no matter where you are in the world, you can see the glory of Kent from the comfort of your home...